-The relaxation oscillator in Figure below is an application of the unijunction oscillator.
+The relaxation oscillator is an application of the unijunction oscillator.
 RE charges CE until the peak point.
 The unijunction emitter terminal has no effect on the capacitor until this point is reached.
-Once the capacitor voltage, VE, reaches the peak voltage point VP, the lowered emitter-base1 E-B1 resistance quickly discharges the capacitor.
+Once the capacitor voltage, VE, reaches the peak voltage point VP, the lower emitter-base1 E-B1 resistance quickly discharges the capacitor.
 Once the capacitor discharges below the valley point VV, the E-RB1 resistance reverts back to high resistance, and the capacitor is free to charge again.

 The charging resistor RE must fall within certain limits.
 It must be small enough to allow IP to flow based on the VBB supply less VP.
 It must be large enough to supply IV based on the VBB supply less VV.
 [MHW] The equations and an example for a 2n2647: